 Yes!
 We have many part-time programs available, for children 15 months and older.
 We offer Full-time only programs for our children 6 weeks - 15 months.
-Please call the center to learn more about the over 9 options available for both full and part-time care.
-We also offer before and afterschool programs for children k-5th grade, as well as full day "school's out" programing, and summer camp.
+Please call the center to learn more about the options available for both full and part-time care.
+We also offer before and afterschool programs for children K-5th grade, as well as full day "school's out" programing, and summer camp.
 Call us today to learn how we can meet you unique care needs.
 407-895-8339. (*Due to Covid 19 we are not offering before and afterschool programs for children K-5th grade right now.
 We are not offering summer camp neither**).

 Are meals provided at the center?

 Bright Horizons At Baldwin Park provides 3 nutrious snacks during the day.
-The first is usually served at 9:15 am and consists of breakfast like foods.
-The second snack is served at 2:45 pm and is usually more typical snack foods.
-At 5:00 pm a small "late day" snack is served usually crakcers and water.
+The first is usually served at 8:45 am and consists of breakfast like foods.
+The second snack is served at 3:00 pm and is usually more typical snack foods.
+At 5:00 pm a small "late day" snack is served usually crackers or oat cereal and water.
 Whole milk is served at lunch time.
 Parents provide a cold lunch for their child.

 Is there a playground on-site?